-- Use best available science (including community and Traditional Knowledge) - Adopt a balanced portfolio of interventions while maintaining a focus on priority pollutants and priority locations - Build on proven initiatives while driving innovation - Support local community design - Support innovative sustainable financing models - Establish the foundations for long term commitments/enduring improvements - Take consideration of multiple-benefits.
+- Use best available science (including community and Traditional Knowledge) - Adopt a balanced portfolio of interventions while maintaining a focus on priority pollutants and priority locations - Build on proven initiatives while driving innovation - Support innovative sustainable financing models - Establish the foundations for long term commitments/enduring improvements - Take consideration of multiple benefits - Maximise the impact of the investment - Ensure transparency and accountability

-Table 11 presents the causal assumptions that underpin the Water Quality Component program logic, along with an assessment of the assumptions for M&E planning purposes.
-Surfacing the assumptions underpinning the Water Quality Component is important for assessing how robust the design of the Component is, and identifying any assumptions that might be important to track.
-Those assumptions identified for further investigation/inclusion in M&E are included in the monitoring plan for the Water Quality Component (Table 15).
+Table 10 presents the causal assumptions that underpin the Water Quality Component program logic, along with an assessment of the assumptions for M&E planning purposes.
+Articulating the assumptions underpinning the Water Quality Component is important for assessing how robust the design of the Component is and identifying any assumptions that might be important to track.
+Those assumptions identified for further investigation/inclusion in M&E are included in the monitoring plan for the Water Quality Component (Table 13).